 - Stories are an easy way to consume content and there is no etiquette limit to how many stories you can post in a day.

-- Newsfeed post etiquette is typically not more than one feed post per day, so many users feel more free to express themselves via Stories.
+- Newsfeed post etiquette is typically not more than one feed post per day, so many users feel freer to express themselves via Stories.

 - Another reason feed posts have declined with millennials?
 Millennials are afraid to commit.
 Feed posts require a larger commitment than a disappearing story does.

-- A feed post has to fit in with an entire brand aesthetic, whereas a story is the more unfiltered version.
+- A feed post has to fit in with an entire brand aesthetic, whereas a story is a more unfiltered version.

 The Future of Social Media Stories: